-CLO is the insulation ability of clothes, at a given condition, to feel good comfort.
-In wintertime we normally set CLO-value to 1.
+CLO is the insulation ability of clothes, at a given condition, to feel-good comfort.
+In wintertime, we normally set CLO-value to 1.
 In summer it is set to 0.8 and being naked means 0.
-MET is depending on the activity level the person has and can be found in tables for different type of work or activities.
+MET is depending on the activity level the person has and can be found in tables for a different type of work or activities.

 What we haven’t touched is the sound and light pollution or emissions in the daily environment affecting the person.
 What you can expect here is depending on the environment the person is in.
-If the person is for instance in a shopping mall he/she can probably accept a higher sound level than in one’s bed room.
-Range can be between 30 to 40 dB(A).
+If the person is for instance in a shopping mall he/she can probably accept a higher sound level than in one’s bedroom.
+The range can be between 30 to 40 dB(A).

 Humidity can have a major impact on occupant’s health if it is too low or too high.
 The “ideal” humidity conditions for humans can be considered between 40 - 60% (which equally depends on indoor temperature).
-Various geographic locations can have high or low humidity, which can be considered as comfortable or uncomfortable condition.
-In general if indoor air has a low humidity or “too dry”, this affects human mucous system negatively.
-Having too high humidity indoor can result in a risk of mold in the indoor environment.
+Various geographic locations can have high or low humidity, which can be considered as a comfortable or uncomfortable condition.
+In general, if indoor air has a low humidity or “too dry”, this affects the human mucous system negatively.
+Having too high humidity indoor can result in a risk of mould in the indoor environment.

-If you have a chiller in your ventilation system, it will take care for some of the dehumidification of an outdoor air with high humidity.
+If you have a chiller in your ventilation system, it will take care of some of the dehumidification of outdoor air with high humidity.